Ductless system smells bad

 HVAC

-The answer to 'ductless system smells bad' is that a foul odor coming from a ductless HVAC system is often caused by mold, mildew, or bacteria growth.
-This can happen if the system is not properly maintained and cleaned on a regular basis.
-Symptoms may include a musty, rotten, or unpleasant smell coming from the indoor unit.
+The answer to 'ductless system smells bad' is that a smelly ductless HVAC system is often caused by mold, mildew, or bacteria buildup in the unit.
+This can happen if the system is not properly cleaned and maintained.
+Symptoms include a musty, unpleasant odor coming from the air vents.
+The solution is to thoroughly clean the system, including the indoor and outdoor units, coils, and condensate drain line.

 Step-by-Step Guide